romank-msft/linux-hyperv/Documentation/virt/hyperv/coco.rst

 for more information about the OpenHCL paravisor.

-A guest that is running with a paravisor must determine at runtime if Confidential VMBus is supported by the current paravisor.
-It may do that by first trying to establish a Confidential VMBus connection with the paravisor using standard mechanisms where the memory remains encrypted.
-If this succeeds, then the guest can proceed to use Confidential VMBus.
-If it fails, then the guest must fallback to establishing a non-Confidential VMBus connection with the Hyper-V host.
-The x86_64-specific approach may rely on the CPUID Virtualization stack leaf; the ARM64 implementation is expected to support the Confidential VMBus unconditionally when running the ARM CC guests.
+A guest that is running with a paravisor must determine at runtime if Confidential VMBus is supported by the current paravisor.The x86_64-specific approach relies on the CPUID Virtualization Stack leaf; the ARM64 implementation is expected to support the Confidential VMBus unconditionally when running the ARM CCA guests.

 Confidential VMBus is a characteristic of the VMBus connection as a whole, and of each VMBus channel that is created.
 When a Confidential VMBus